cwmacken/videoAmp/readme.md

 #### 8.Provide at least (hopefully more) one example of a test (with the suite of your choice)

-TODO
+Done.
+In test/test.js.

 #### 9.Describe what shortcuts you made and tradeoffs to real-world development

 Lots.
 First off I would have a much more robust backend, probably passing the req.body of /dataIntake into a library to clean up the service and make it pretty.
 Once it had its own lib I would aggressively check for errors in the data.
-I would send a class back telling the ad/client that I had received the data.
+I would send a call back telling the ad/client that I had received the data.
 I would likely put more try-catches in the client side queriers and play around with extracting ALOT more data.
 I would also most likely tighten up some of my naming conventions.

 #### 10.Write a Readme in Markdown to describe all of the above

 Done.

+<(-_-)>
+ /() \
+ \|  /
+ <| <>

+ '''
+ give him the job you should
+ '''